levon-brokenponyclub/belims-headless-react-app/frontend/README.md

 # Belims Hardware - Headless WooCommerce Store

-This project is a modern, scalable, headless e-commerce frontend built with React, TypeScript, and Tailwind CSS.
-It is designed to interface with a WordPress/WooCommerce backend via the REST API.
+This project is a modern, scalable, headless e-commerce frontend built with React 19, TypeScript, and Tailwind CSS.
+It features AI-powered product recommendations, revolutionary shipping calculator, and bundle & save system with construction orange branding.

 ## 🚀 Getting Started